dadarvin/dadarvin/README.md

     currentFocus: "Full Stack Developer",
 };
 ```
+---
+### 👇 Note:
+This Github Repositories mainly contains basic project that i build to improve my skills in certain framework

 <!--
 **dadarvin/dadarvin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.